tempranova/erasmiana-digital/README.md

 - `npx prisma db seed`

 ## To Do:

-- Improving further the OCR, going through looking for issues
-  - Sometimes random characters on lines
+Major
+- Checking out building the AI to "talk and debate" with Erasmus
-  - Translation cut off (letter 61) - means chunking, plus chunking the translation
+- Chunking the letters and redoing translation
-  - In the Metadata, I could include a "from" and "to" field, it's not a bad idea
+- Adding "from" and "to" to letter metadata
+- Trying to parse and add Dutch translation links (also add to sources)
+- Adding major translations (English one to sources)
+- Testing a first text (Praise of Folly) -- working with scripts on this to chunk, translate, draw out meanings, insert into DB, display
+- A way to submit tickets for fixes (new section in DB for fixes)
+- Index the vector fields

+Interface
+- Multilingualize
 - Sorting letters by dates, people, etc
 - Adding a direct match text search
 - Creating comprehensive search page
-- Adding disclaimer for errors, Greek, etc
+- Adding disclaimers:
+  - Errors, missing Greek, letters duplicated on some pages due to Allen not separating them, AI translation inadequate
+  - Linking to the values of the project so that it's clear what we're trying to do
 - Searching also update query params for going back (save result IDs?)
-- Building in a way to send/submit fixes is probably reasonably important
 - review ChatGPT interface suggestoins, like the candle flare or slight gradient rubbing

-- Improving mapping of who wrote TO him and FROM him

-- Trying to figure out the Greek shit??
-- Possibly parsing apart https://www.dbnl.org/tekst/eras001corr01_01/ to get Dutch translations to link in
-- Index the vector fields
 - Setting up static page generation
 - Nicer background transition into pages

-Considerations:
-- URLs for pages, should they be the letter number instead?
-Is it reliable enough?
-- Doing a second pass on letters to improve the Latin text...
+- A first basic "exhibition" page for images of Erasmus over time
+  - Another one might be pictures of the cities he lived in
+  - Letter delivery in Erasmus's time
+- Central page for Bibliography, finding more out about Erasmus, Erasmus articles etc

+Data visualization
+- Improving mapping of who wrote TO him and FROM him
+- Experimenting with other basemaps
+- Adding timeline to see how many letters written in certain times
+- Timeline journeys around Europe like a video game (moving character of Erasmus with images beside of the cities he moves in, animated weather effects, language noises)

 ### Data Visualization